Maharishi Sandipani Rashtriya Ved Vidya Pratishthan

-Maharshi Sandipani Rashtriya Ved Vidya Pratishthan (MSRVVP), under the Ministry of Education, for the preservation, conservation and development of Vedic Studies by establishing and supporting Ved Pathshalas.
+Maharshi Sandipani Rashtriya Veda Vidya Pratishthan (MSRVVP), under the Ministry of Education, for the preservation, conservation and development of Vedic Studies by establishing and supporting Veda Pathshalas.
 It has around 450 institutes across India where students spend seven years memorising the Vedas as well as studying subjects like Sanskrit, English, Maths and Social Science.

 MSRVVP also runs the Maharshi Sandipani Rashtriya Veda Sanskrit Shiksha Board (MSRVSSB), a national-level school education board which grants the Veda Bhushan (10th) and Veda Vibhushan' (12th) certificates recognised by the AIU and AICTE.

 Etymology

 MSRVVP is named after Sandipani, the guru of lord Krishna.

 History

-It was established in 1987 at Delhi under then Minister of Education, P. V. Narasimha Rao, and it was moved to Ujjain in Madhya Pradesh in 1993.
+It was established in 1987 at Delhi under then Education Minister, P. V. Narasimha Rao, and it was moved to Ujjain in Madhya Pradesh in 1993.

-Vedic education
+Vedic Education

 Institutes under MSRVVP appoint professors and associate professors of Vedic studies from recognised universities.